fission/fission/environments/python3/README.md

    fission env update --name python --image USER/python-env
 ```

-After this, fission functions that have the env parmeter set to the
+After this, fission functions that have the env parameter set to the
 same environment name as this command will use this environment.